brxyxn/tribalrestaurants/README.md

 * This project was generated without test files `-T`, and without *CoffeeScript* `--skip-coffee`.
 * This project has a picture by default, because I ran out of money and my free trials to upload files (pictures) are expired, however, if you plan to deploy the project to **Heroku** I recommend you to use [**Simple File Upload**](https://devcenter.heroku.com/articles/simple-file-upload), in comparison with other platforms that bundles a package with an amazing performance, otherwise you can try with `aws-sdk` up to you.
+* I had to record all the references I used to create this project, however, I had to rush myself to complete the project as soon as possible, but I will try to recall all references to put them here as credits.